Where to visit Olympics venues in Japan

 The majority of the Olympic and Paralympic events are being held in and around the capital.

-Part of Tokyo's pitch to the International Olympic Committee (IOC) was that most of the new structures made especially for the Games would remain in use afterward to benefit the people of Japan.
+But part of Tokyo's pitch to the International Olympic Committee (IOC) was that most of the new structures made especially for the Games would remain in use afterward to benefit the people of Japan.

 Japan National Stadium